How to Recover from BurnoutJul 01, 2022

 Ashley: And I love the holistic approach that you have shared with us because I can personally say that there were certain times in my life that I was like, "All right, what I understand that I'm burned out so I'm going to ..."
 I would do one of those things and then wonder like, "Well, I'm meditating or I'm resting or I'm taking a supplement that it's supposed to help, and why don't I feel better?"
 Or I've even gone through healing some of the ancestral trauma and was like, "Okay, so I feel a little bit better but would still go right back into that burnout."
 And so I love the holistic approach because it really does, as you've already mentioned, really just hit all of those key points to allow somebody to really heal.

 Dr. Ameet: Right, and the other thing I really recommend also is using homeopathy for stress and trauma.
-So in the Free Holistic Medicine Courses Online I also cover those remedies because sometimes therapy takes long, right?
+So in the Free Holistic Medicine Courses Online and in the said best book on gut health I also cover those remedies because sometimes therapy takes long, right?
 And it doesn't really go to the root-root pain fast enough.
 And there's some wonderful remedies such as aconite, ignatia and other remedies that I cover which really go deep down into the nervous system and release that stress response that's wired into your system.

 Homeopathy is fantastic energetic medicine that can speed up what, I don't know, months of therapy takes to do.
 It really goes deep and can provide a lot of relief both to depression, anxiety, heal past trauma as well as, of course, heal physical symptoms.
 It's often used for physical ailments but I use it a lot for mental health issues and it works amazingly well.